 Whatever happens, life continues.
-All of us experience various moments – moments of joy, grief, pleasure, achievement, satisfaction, stress, relief and so on.
+All of us experience various moments – moments of joy, grief, pleasure, achievement, satisfaction, stress, relief, and so on.
 None of them, except death, can ever bind us to it forever.
-At times, a grief-stricken person may feel that life has ended, but in reality that person moves on.
+At times, a grief-stricken person may feel that life has ended, but in reality, that person moves on.
 Time eases memories and that’s why we can live.
-Perhaps time is the only weapon which life uses to make us comfortable.
+Perhaps the time is the only weapon which life uses to make us comfortable.

 A monologue on death

 How I wish to meet him (death) and her (life) for a night long chat with the moon and stars blinking against the dark sky, near a lake with soft breeze flowing.
 Will it be a romantic night?
 Will that night resemble all other nights or will it be different?

 I will ask death, why can’t you love life?
 Look at her, she is so beautiful!
 The way the moon and stars blink against the dark sky for hundreds of years, why can’t life bloom each night?
 Why do you stop life from blooming forever?
 Why do you need a change when the stars, the moon, the sky and the sun remain the same?

 I will ask life, why can’t you engross death in your beauty?
 Why do you give up?
 If you have the power to create why can’t you create a life within his (death’s) heart?

 Once and for all, I will say to time, “Stop“.